 Targeting sustainable land management practices

 Standardized LSC data is available.
 Some of the available data is disorganized and outdated.
 It takes time for the data to be updated.
-Knowledge institute such as Debre Berhan Agricultural Research Centre makes data available to others through manuals, leaflets, proceedings, journals, and books.
+Knowledge institutes such as, for example, Debre Berhan Agricultural Research Centre, make data available to others through manuals, leaflets, proceedings, journals, and books.
 An example of unavailable LSC data is high-resolution data because of the high cost incurred to access it.

 LSC data gaps